evkx/evkx.github.io/content/models/renault/5/5_E-Tech_52kWh_150hp/_index.md

 ## Exterior

 The Renault 5 E-Tech 52kWh 150hp, with dimensions of 3920 mm in length, 1770 mm in width, and 1500 mm in height, falls into the B-segment car, often referred to as a supermini, is a small car typically suitable for urban driving, offering a good balance of efficiency, size, and cost.
-You can choose between 5 different paint colors when ordering this model.
+The Renault 5 E-Tech 52kWh 150hp is available in a total of 5 solid paint colors.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).